iti-ict/wakamiti/plugins/jmeter-wakamiti-plugin/docs/en.md

 ### Define CSV Input
 ```
-a file with the following data {file:text}
+(that) a POST is performed using a file with the following data {file:text}
 ```
 Sets a CSV file as input for JMeter tests.